Skip to content

 Get Jac installed and ready to use in under 2 minutes.

-Install Jac with a single command -- no Python setup required:
+Install Jac with a single command:

 curl -fsSL https://raw.githubusercontent.com/jaseci-labs/jaseci/main/scripts/install.sh | bash